 0370 1500 100

-I provide advice about all legal issues arising from relationship breakdown, including divorce, financial settlements and the arrangements for children.
-I also advise about protective measures such as prenuptial agreements.
+I provide advice on all legal issues arising from relationship breakdown, including divorce, financial settlements and the arrangements for children.

 One of my specialisms is resolving disputes about the arrangements for children, including cases involving:

-I act for clients with assets of all levels but I have particular expertise in dealing with cases where the family finances are complicated and high value, where emergency measures such as freezing injunctions are required, and those with international elements, for example, financial proceedings in this country after an overseas divorce.
+I act for clients with assets of all levels but I have particular expertise in dealing with cases where the family finances are complicated and high value and those with international elements.

 My aim is always to try and help my clients come to a swift and fair agreement without going to court, whenever possible.